linked-planet/ui-kit-ts/showcase/public/showcase-sources.txt

 import ShowcaseWrapperItem, {
 	ShowcaseProps,
 } from "../../ShowCaseWrapperItem/ShowcaseWrapperItem"
-import Avatar, { AvatarItem } from "@atlaskit/avatar"
+//import Avatar, { AvatarItem } from "@atlaskit/avatar"
 import {
 	Avatar as LPAvatar,
 	AvatarItem as LPAvatarItem,